 I recently watched the movie of film critic Roger Ebert’s illness and death, Life Itself.
-It is one of the most moving depictions of the end of a well-lived lives that I have ever watched.
+It is one of the most moving depictions of the end of a well-lived life that I have ever seen.

 A warning though.
 The movie is not for the faint of heart.
 Ebert wants us to know what death is really like.
 I was edified by watching the film.